 For variable output-length hash functions expressing the required resistance with respect to the output length makes little sense as this would imply that it should be possible to increase the security level indefinitely by just taking longer digests.
-In our papers [7, 9], we have shown that for iterated variable output-length hash functions it is natural to express the resistance against attacks with respect to a single parameter called the capacity.
+In our papers [9, 10], we have shown that for iterated variable output-length hash functions it is natural to express the resistance against attacks with respect to a single parameter called the capacity.
 Given a flat sponge claim with a specific capacity c, the claim implies that with respect to any attack with expected complexity below $\sqrt{\pi}2^{c/2}$ the hash function is as strong as a random oracle.

-Choosing $c \ge 512$ for SHA3-256 (and SHA3-224) makes the sponge construction as strong as a random oracle since $c \ge 2n$.
-This strictly complies with the security requirements as specified in [51].
+Choosing c = 2n for SHA3-n makes the sponge construction as strong as a random oracle with respect to the security requirements as specified in [57].
+In particular, c = 2n is needed by the requirement that (second) preimage resistance should be at least $2^n$ .

-Choosing $c \ge 1024$ for SHA3-512 (and SHA3-384) follows the same reasoning.
-This strictly complies with the security requirements as specified in [51].
-In particular, $c \ge 1024$ is needed by the requirement that (second) preimage resistance should be at least 2^{512} .
-Note that a capacity of $c \ge 512$ would otherwise be sufficient, especially if it is to be used in applications that require the same security level as AES-256, i.e., in the worst case, the expected workload of an attack should be 2^{256} .
-Also, requiring a resistance of 2^{256} is by itself already quite strong, as according to laws of thermodynamics the energy needed by an irreversible computer to perform that many operations is unreachable [61, pages 157-158].
+For our recommended SHA-3 candidate Keccak[] we have chosen a capacity of 576 bits.
+For this choice, the expected workload of an attack should be $2^{288}$ calls to the underlying permutation.
+Note that requiring a resistance of $2^{288}$ is quite strong, as according to laws of thermodynamics the energy needed by an irreversible computer to perform that many operations is unreachable [67, pages 157-158].